korchiev/smartchaindb1/README.md

 # SmartchainDB Server

-BigchainDB is the blockchain database.
+SmartchainDB is the blockchain database.
 This repository is for _BigchainDB Server_.

 ## The Basics